rcsb/py-rcsb_app_file/README.md

 The value of KV_MODE in config.yml determines whether the database is Redis or Sqlite3.

-A variety of lock modules have been provided, where RedisLock uses a database.
+A variety of lock modules have been provided, where RedisLock uses a database and the others coordinate through files.

 # Sqlite3